sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-detailed-design.md

 ##### 2.1.2.1.
 HA set configurations

-* The HA set table defines which DPUs should be forming the same HA set and how.
+* The HA set table defines the vDPUs are used in this HA set and its mode, such as HA owner and scope.
-* The HA set table should be programmed on all switches, so we could program the ENI location information and setup the traffic forwarding rules.
+* The HA set table should be programmed on all switches, so we can use it to create the traffic forwarding rules on the NPU side.
-* If the HA set contains local vDPU, it will be copied to DPU side DB by `hamgrd` as well.
+* If any vDPU in the HA set is local, `hamgrd` will send the HA set information to DPU, so DPU can start pairing with its peer DPU and set up the data plane channel.

 | Table | Key | Field | Description |
 | --- | --- | --- | --- |